About 21% of organizations are deploying some flavor of software-defined WAN, according to a Nemertes Research...

 The promise of a less expensive WAN

-Another 20% say they have capped their WAN spending, and 60% say they will reduce the number of sites using MPLS connections.
+Of the rest, just over 20% say that they have capped their WAN spending, and nearly 20% say they will reduce number of sites using MPLS connections.
 None of the organizations said they will eliminate MPLS connections in the next few years.
 In 2016, the few who said they did intend to drop MPLS put their plans to do so at least five to 10 years out.

 So, those who can't see the logic in dropping MPLS connections or even in significantly reducing their use of it -- or who simply have no confidence in the alternatives -- should take heart.
 Those companies may not be able to reduce current WAN services spending much, but they can certainly bring down future WAN costs by reducing the cost of growth through judicious use of broadband.
 They can also bring down the operational costs of WAN management while improving services to the business.
 This can all happen while keeping a technology they know, trust and value at the core of the WAN.